zencart/documentation/content/user/first_steps/documentation.md

 ---
 title: Documentation
-description: Zen Cart - Exploring the documentation
+description: How to use this site
 category: first_steps
 weight: 10
 ---